mykelalvis/FT/Traveller/WORKING/Mongoose/Career_Book_1.md

 (^5) Your mission ends in disaster, causing the death of at least one party member and you are blamed.
 Gain an Enemy.
 **6** You inadvertently cause offense to an alien species.
 Gain an Enemy and Diplomat 1.
 **7** Injured – throw on the Injury Table.
-**8** Your vehicle is damaged and you have to make your way across thousands of kilometres of wild terrain.
+**8** Your vehicle is damaged and you have to make your way across thousands of kilometers of wild terrain.
 Gain 1d3 Contacts and an
 Enemy.
 **9** Betrayed by a friend.
 One of your Contacts or Allies betrays you and leaves you for dead.
 Turn one of your Contacts or Allies into a Rival or Enemy.
 If you have no Contacts or Allies, then you are betrayed by a client and you gain an Enemy.